wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Tools & Projects/Design.md

 - [2019-Excalidraw #Project#](https://github.com/excalidraw/excalidraw): Excalidraw is a whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.

+- [2021-D2 #Project#](https://github.com/terrastruct/d2): D2 is a modern diagram scripting language that turns text to diagrams.

 ## Flow

 ## UML